brandur/org/drafts/stripe-running.md

 # EXECUTE running_totals('October 22, 2015', '30 days');
  distance | elevation
 ----------+-----------
- 167695.2 |    4067.9
+ 181319.3 |    4468.6
 ```

 An incredible difference of 173 km vs 114 km, or an almost 50% increase!
 The
-real win though is in elevation where I've managed to accumulate over 4 km of
+real win though is in elevation where I've managed to accumulate 4.5 km of
 vertical gain in 30 days.
 This represents my graduation from flat runs along
 San Francisco's waterfront to the hilly regions closer to Stripe.